You can generate new encryption keys, in case a key expires or becomes compromised.

 - In the vSAN is turned ON pane, click the Generate new encryption keys button.

 - To generate a new KEK, click OK.
-The DEKs will be re-encrypted with the new KEK.
+The DEKs are re-encrypted with the new KEK.

 To generate a new KEK and new DEKs, and re-encrypt all data in the vSAN cluster, select the following check box: Also re-encrypt all data on the storage using new keys.